centreon/centreon-archived/doc/release_notes/centreon24.rst

 Autologin
 ---------

-A :ref:`autologin` has been added in Centreon 2.4.
+A :ref:`new autologin mechanism <autologin>` has been added in Centreon 2.4.
 More secured than the previous one, it will soon replace it.
 If you currently use this feature, we recommend upgrading to the new one as soon as you can.

 Centstorage